It has never been a better time to go solar!

 The federal ITC was originally established by the Energy Policy Act of 2005 and was set to expire at the end of 2007.
 A series of extensions pushed the expiration date back to the end of 2016, but experts believed that an additional five-year extension would bring the solar industry to its full maturity.
-With an additional extension signed into law in late December 2020 and the additional extension in 2022, the tax credit is available to homeowners in some form through 2023.
+With an additional extension signed into law in late December 2020 and the additional extension in 2022, the tax credit is available to homeowners in some form through 2034.

 Here are the specifics:

 - 2022-2033: Owners of new residential and commercial solar can deduct 30 percent of the cost of the system from their federal taxes.

-- 2023 onwards: Owners of new residential and commercial solar can deduct 22 percent of the cost of the system from their federal taxes.
+- 2033-2034: Owners of new residential and commercial solar can deduct 26 percent of the cost of the system from their federal taxes.

-- 2024 onwards: Only new commercial solar energy systems can deduct 10 percent of the cost of the system from their federal taxes.
-As of today, there would be no federal tax credit for residential solar energy systems starting in calendar year 2024 and on.
+- 2034 onwards: Owners of new residential and commercial solar can deduct 22 percent of the cost of the system from their federal taxes.

 Do I qualify for the solar panel tax credit?